-Very few offer what this does, by giving you everything from start to finish that you need to know about the herb and herbal practices.
+Very few offer what her book does by giving you everything from start to finish that you need to know about the herb and herbal practices.
 Now, it does not go over every herb of course, but it does give you an overview of the ones that are common and can be used in a number of ways.

-I first found out about Rosemary when I first started to learn about herbs, she has such a wonderful way of teaching.
-I watched several of her videos of her making her herbal remedies.
-I bought all of her books and bought more than one copy of her Family Herbal Book so I could give one to my Son’s wife, I loved it that much.
+I bought all of her books and bought more than one copy of her Family Herbal Book so I could give one to my family.
+I loved it that much.

 When it comes to learning the art of medicinal herbs, herbology, and the growing and usage of herbs there is one name that stands out.
 Rosemary Gladstar is the leading authority in the field of herbal remedies and medicine.
 Her books and techniques are used in herbology programs around the world and by solo practitioners who want to learn on their own from the best.

 It is no surprise that her book, Rosemary Gladstar’s Medicinal Herbs is a best seller and a staple in many libraries around the world.
 If you have not read this book or you are considering purchasing it for your own studies, here are some things to know.